Frequently Asked Questions (FAQ)

 Are there any breaks during the internship?

-Interns receive two weeks of vacation during the 12-month program - one week during winter holiday (typically the last week of December), and one week during late Spring/early Summer.
+Interns receive two weeks of vacation during the 10-month program - two weeks during winter holiday (typically the last two weeks of December).

 What types of supervised practice rotations do the Interns experience?